MahdMalik/HackReason/README.md

 Note: If using windows, it may be needed to install WSL, and then install ciao and s(CASP) into WSL, because the python code relies on running s(CASP) commands from the terminal.

+Note: Currently, the website doesn't have all the features